 CCA is one of the most wonderful high school's in this country.
 The academics are competitive but the spirit and fun levels are incredibly high and everyone is really close on campus.
 The school events keep everyone very connected and make students proud to go to CCA.

 Canyon Crest Academy is a public high school in San Diego.
 The principal of Canyon Crest Academy is Karl Mueller, whose e-mail is email@example.com.
-1,839 children attend Canyon Crest Academy and are mostly White, non-Hispanic; Hispanic; and Asian.
+1,839 students go to Canyon Crest Academy and identify mostly as White, non-Hispanic; Hispanic; and Asian.
 0.7% of the Canyon Crest Academy students have "limited English proficiency."
 3% of the 1,839 students here get reduced lunch prices.
 The student to teacher ratio at Canyon Crest Academy is 21:1.
 Torrey Pines High School is one of the nearest high schools.

 - Ceramics sculpture